ryukgod26/Text-Editor-in-rust/README.md

 # Red - (Rust Editor)

 This is a small text editor created in Rust named Red (Rust Editor).
-I am creating this Project to learn rust because this is my first rust Project.
+I am building this Project to build something big.
+I am Going to add many features in this text editor like: Plugins, Undo/redo etc. too.
 This Text Editor is still in development.
 It Currently support all the common keys and basic highlighting of text in C, C++ and Rust.

 ## Features